Sales tax and excise tax: Here’s why you need one solution for both

 Before we dive into the biggest benefits of a single tax compliance solution, it helps to consider the fundamental difference between how sales tax and excise tax are calculated.

-Sales tax is relatively straightforward: Tax rates are based on the dollar amount of a transaction, so your system simply has to calculate a percentage.
-(Calculating sales tax is actually not simple in practice because rates and rules vary by jurisdiction, but an automated sales tax compliance solution streamlines it.)
+Sales tax rates are based on the dollar amount of a transaction, so your system must calculate a percentage.
+Calculating sales tax s not simple in practice because rates and rules vary by jurisdiction, but an automated sales tax compliance solution streamlines it.

 Excise tax is more complex because it’s based on how much volume is sold.
 And excise tax comes into play in many industries — oil and gas, fuel, tobacco, lubricants, renewable fuels, and sometimes even alcohol.